rviertel/ET-Cell-Model/README.md

 input: input vector, if no input then just a vector of zeros

 sampling_rate: rate at which the input vector should be sampled.
-1000 for milisecond (default)
+1000 for milisecond

 returns the following struct: